pywbem/pywbemtools/docs/pywbemclicommands.rst

   classes/classnames in the :term:`CIM model output formats` (see :ref:`Output formats`).
 If unsuccesful it an exception.
 This command returns the class associators, not the instance associators.
-The :ref:`Instance command-group` includes the corresponding associators operation for instances:
+The :ref:`Instance command group` includes the corresponding associators operation for instances:

   .. code-block:: text